pulumi/docs/content/docs/console/orgs.md

 of features and capabilities.

 When you sign into the Pulumi Cloud Console, the organization created for your user account is automatically enrolled in the Pulumi Community edition.
-To learn more about other editions of the Pulumi Cloud Console, see [https://pulumi.com](https://www.pulumi.com/pricing/).
+To learn more about the editions of the Pulumi Cloud Console, see [https://pulumi.com](https://www.pulumi.com/pricing/).

 ## Adding an Organization